Discover how Arcstream supports the world of Generative Art installations

 A relatively new concept in the art world is ‘Generative Art’.
 The medium combines artistic invention and innovation with cutting edge technology.
 These types of execution lend themselves extremely well to permanent or temporary experiential marketing installations, and can create deep engagement for brands and concepts, but need knowledgeable support from technology specialists such as Arcstream.

 The technology needed to create within this genre normally requires special hardware, software, skilful installation and maintenance to be successful.
-To qualify as a piece of Generative Art, the work normally involves images or audio that at least in some part are generate by a computer or algorithm making some of the decisions of what is seen independently.
+To qualify as a piece of Generative Art, the work normally involves images or audio that at least in some part are generated by a computer or algorithm making some of the decisions of what is seen independently.
 These works of art are often complex to deliver from a technical point of view.

 Artists and those commissioning them need to have confidence that the technology partner they choose to help make the project happen understands the needs of each endeavour and can provide seamless support to make it all happen.

-Technical assistance has been at the heart of many of the world’s most innovative, cutting-edge artworks and this is still true today, with Arcstream fulling the role of a ‘technical artisan’ providing artists and those who commission them with the tools to realise their vision.
+Technical assistance has been at the heart of many of the world’s most innovative, cutting-edge artworks and this is still true today, with Arcstream fulfilling the role of a ‘technical artisan’ providing artists and those who commission them with the tools to realise their vision.

 What exactly is Generative Art?